xiaomi7732/DotNetDiagnostics/Readme.md

 # Welcome to Open DotNET Diagnostics

-Our vision:

 Integrate .NET diagnostics tools into your code and seamlessly deliver results to multiple destinations.

 ![Vision for the project](./src/../images/IssuesToSolve.png)

-We aim to alleviate the following **pain points**:

-1. You no longer need to deliver dotnet diagnostic tool binaries such as dotnet-counters, dotnet-trace, or dotnet-gcdump to your environment..
-   1. Some environments, such as containers, make it inconvenient to add additional binaries, while others, like Azure App Service/WebSite, are sandboxed and unable to run .NET tools.
-   2. With our solution, you can enjoy a consistent experience whether you are diagnosing issues locally or remotely.

-2. You no longer need to export diagnostic data, such as `dotnet-counter` output, from a constrained environment.
-    1. By adding proper sinks, you can easily access these files through Kudu or Azure Blob Storage and so on.
-    2. Your data will persist externally even if your machine or containers are recycled.

-3. With our solution, you can write once and run everywhere, including locally, on Azure WebSite, in containers, or on AKS, with a unified experience.

 _Please note that while this repository is open source, it is not a Microsoft/dotnet repository.
 We welcome contributions from anyone interested in improving our solution._

-Our approach places a stronger emphasis on the developer experience, and thus requires a reasonable amount of code instrumentation.
-If you prefer an operational approach that requires no code changes, we recommend checking out the official [dotnet-monitor](https://github.com/dotnet/dotnet-monitor) repository.
+Our approach prioritizes the developer experience and therefore requires some code instrumentation, typically just a few lines.
+If you prefer an operational approach that doesn't require any code changes, we recommend checking out the official [dotnet-monitor](https://github.com/dotnet/dotnet-monitor) repository.

 ## Get Started (dotnet-counters)